 Annually, Palau Community College informs students of the Family Educational Rights and Privacy Act of 1974, as amended.
-This Act, with which the institution complies fully, was designated to protect the privacy of educational records.
+This Act mandates the institution to protect the privacy of educational records.
 The Family Educational Rights and Privacy Act (FERPA) afford students certain rights with respect to their educational records.

 These rights include, but are not limited to the following:

 - 1. The right to inspect and review the student's educational records.
 Request must be in writing which states or identifies the record(s) to be inspected/reviewed and addressed to the Registrar's Office.
 The Registrar will notify the student of the time and place where the record(s) may be inspected/reviewed.
 If the record(s) is/are not maintained by the Registrar, the student will be advised of the correct office/official to whom the request should be addressed. - 2.
 The right to request changes to the student's educational records that the student believes are inaccurate or misleading.
-Students may ask the college to change or amend a they believe is inaccurate or record that misleading.
+Students may ask the college to change or amend a record that they believe is inaccurate or misleading.
 The request must be in writing which clearly identifies the record or part of the record they want to change and specifies why it is inaccurate or misleading and addressed to the Registrar's Office.
-If the college decides not to change or amend their record as requested, the student will be notified of the decision and advised of his/her rights to challenge the decision through the Student Review Board. - 3.
-The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
-Examples of disclosure of educational records without consent is to the college officials with legitimate educational interest to review records in order to fulfill professional and official responsibilities, parents or legal guardians of students under 18 years old, and upon order of a court of competent jurisdiction.
+If the college decides not to change or amend their record as requested, the student will be notified of the decision and advised of his/her rights to challenge the decision through the Student Review Board.

+- 3. The right to consent to disclosures of personally identifiable information contained in the student's educational records, except to the extent that FERPA authorizes disclosure without consent.
+Examples of disclosure of educational records without consent is to the college officials with legitimate educational interest to review records in order to fulfill professional and official responsibilities, parents or legal guardians of students under 18 years old, and upon order of a court of competent jurisdiction. - 4.
+The right to file a complaint with the United States Department of Education (USDOE) concerning alleged failures by PCC to comply with the requirements of FERPA.
+Complaints may be addressed to: